Vybarr Cregan-Reid

-Vybarr Cregan-Reid (/ˈvaɪbɑː ˌkriːɡənˈriːd/ VYE-bar-_-KREE-gən-REED; born 1969) is a British author, academic and broadcaster.
-He works at the University of Kent where he is a Professor of English & Environmental Humanities.
-He is the author of Footnotes: How Running Makes us Human (2016), and Primate Change: How the World We Made is Remaking Us (2018).
+Vybarr Cregan-Reid (/ˈvaɪbɑː ˌkriːɡənˈriːd/ VYE-bar-_-KREE-gən-REED; born 1969) is a British author, academic.
+He works at York St John University.
+He is the author of Footnotes: How Running Makes us Human (2016), and Primate Change: How the World We Made is Remaking Us (2018) and We Are What We Read: a life within and without books (2024).
 Before that, he published Discovering Gilgamesh: Geology, Narrative & the Historical Sublime in Victorian Culture (2013).
 He has appeared on Sky and ITV, and made programmes for the BBC.
+His work has been translated into twelve languages.

 Education and career

 Cregan-Reid grew up in Manchester and studied English at the University of Sussex.
 He did a two-year Leverhulme Research Fellowship at Sussex from 2004–2006.
-He currently works at the University of Kent, where he won the university's 'Best Teacher' award in 2015.
+He currently works at York St John University.